rei-commits/Interacting-with-the-Browser/README.md

 ## Features

-- ynamic Image Blur: The car image starts with a blur and becomes progressively clearer with each incorrect guess.
+- Dynamic Image Blur: The car image starts with a blur and becomes progressively clearer with each incorrect guess.
 - User Feedback: Informative messages guide the player by tracking remaining guesses and indicating whether the guess was correct or incorrect.
 - Random Car Selection: A random car model is chosen for each new game.
 - Reset Button: Start a new game with a different random car model at any time.